AnthonyBongers/GhostsAndGraves/README.md

 The `bmp2chr` utility in the `utils` folder will read these two files, and output the raw NES image data in the `./assets/chr/` folder.

+### Updating Nametables

+For nametable generation, I used NES Lightbox.

+I save these to `./raw/nametables/`, and then hook these up to the rle script in the Makefile.

+These are then loaded from the `./assets/nametables/` folder in the source.

+### Music and Sound Effects

+I used Famistudio for music and sounds in the game.

+There aren't any cli tools available for auto-generating the asm out of the project files, so they are manually generated into the `./assets/sound/` folder.

 ### The Source

 All the assembly can be found in the `./src/` folder.